 The Chief Executive Officer ("CEO") is the main executive officer of the Company and is accountable to the Board for the Company's performance.
-The CEO is responsible to ensure that the Company's System of Governance is aligned with the structures and policies approved by the Board.
-The CEO delegates certain responsibilities to their direct reports.
+The CEO is responsible for ensuring that the Company's System of Governance is aligned with the structures and policies approved by the Board.
+The CEO delegates certain responsibilities to his/her direct reports.
 In turn, the CEO's direct reports may delegate this authority to their direct reports and so on.
 These responsibilities are detailed in their role profiles and form part of the role each individual holds within the Company.
-The Executive Committee and the Regulatory and Risk Committee support the CEO in the discharge of their responsibilities.
+The Executive Committee, the Regulatory and Risk Committee, Investment Committee and Customer and Conduct Standards Committee support the CEO in the discharge of their responsibilities.